We all want our children to have a very positive self-image. But what does that really mean…a positive self-image?

 Let’s imagine this: As your son or daughter awakens to their day, a curtain pulls back in their mind’s eye showing them a movie of the person they are to become that day.
 In the early years, this movie is constantly evolving and changing, as toddlers and young children learn from the messages taught by parents, teachers, and peers.

 The self-image is in constant flux, changing and adapting to the important lessons of life in these early stages.
 Critical or traumatic events can dramatically shape the nature of the self-image, and become a source of pain or a source of inspiration and joy.

-As the years go by, the self-images starts to solidify and becomes less adaptable to the input of the world.
+As the years go by, the self-images start to solidify and become less adaptable to the input of the world.
 In teen years, the self-image is much more inflexible and we tend to honor exactly what the image ‘tells’ us to do.

 All of us, including our children, become the subject of the self-image that we awaken to each day.
 If it’s positive and healthy, we follow its lead.
 If it’s negative and painful, we still follow its lead.

 Each morning the curtain pulls back, and we follow its lead.
 We have limited choice, once the self-image is created.

 I once heard this story.
 The farmer was growing pumpkins, and one day early in the season, he was walking the fields.
 He found a jar, which had been thrown in his field, but a baby pumpkin had begun to grow inside it.
 He left it alone.
 When harvest time came around, he stumbled upon the pumpkin.
 Rather than full-grown, the pumpkin had been stifled and forced to live within the constraints of the glass jar.

 Our self-image is much like the glass jar.
 Your child develops inside that self-image, and we must obey the limits that our self-image sets for us.
 Or course, we can break free of this, with the right tools later in life.
 But this is hard, and many never find the right set of tools to do this.